maysaaa/codeX_SpringBoard/README.md

 If you don't know something, the internet is your friend and it's a great place to share with others what you know and learn.
 This journey of discovery and sharing will be an integral part of your codeX journey.

-If anything of the things below make no sense:
+If anything of the things below make no sense - follow the codeX learning cycle:
- * Write it down on a post-it note - keep these close to you we will review these regularly.
+ * Write it down on a post-it note - keep these close to you and we will review them regularly.
  * Then google it
  * If still in doubt wave a mentor closer to talk it through